Journera/glutil/README.md

 ### `glutil delete-bad-tables`

-Sometimes when running a glue crawler, the crawler doesn't your table's data correctly, and instead sees what should be partitions as tables.
+Sometimes when running a Glue Crawler, the crawler doesn't aggregate the data correctly, and instead creates tables for individual partitions.
 When this happens, it may create a large number of junk tables in the catalog.
 `delete-bad-tables` should be run to fix this.

-`delete-bad-tables` deletes any tables in your glue catalog that meet the following criteria:
+`delete-bad-tables` deletes any tables in your Glue Data Catalog that meet the following criteria:

 -   A table with a path that is below another table's path.

-    For example, if you have two tables, with these paths:
+    For example, if you have two tables with these paths:

     ```
     s3://some-data-bucket/table-path/, and